eHealthAfrica/aether/documentation/ui/pipeline-output.md

 description: Aether Documentation – UI User Guide
 ---

 # Model your pipeline output with Entity Types

 This is the part where you lay out the different Entity Types you want to generate.

 ## The ENTITY TYPES screen

 ![PIPELINE entity types](../../images/screenshots/entityTypes.png)
 {: .screenshot}

 See, when switching over to the Entity Types screen, how the schema of your pipeline input stays in view.
-So you can always see the incoming fields as a reference when modeling your Enitity Types.
+So you can always see the incoming fields as a reference when modeling your Entity Types.

 In this first release you have to model your Entity Types by hand.
 You can use an external Text Editor and then simply paste the code snipped into the text area of the Entity Types screen.